sunriselayer/gitbook/learn/sunrise/blob.md

 To mitigate this bottleneck, we will do these things:

-1. Abolishing the `BlobTx` type and changing the `MsgPayForBlob`
-1. User side execution of 2-dimension Reed Solomon encoding to generate the extended BLOB data
+1. Off chain execution of 2-dimension Reed Solomon encoding to generate the extended BLOB data
-1. Users directly uploading the shares of extended data to the storage network like IPFS, Arweave, etc.
+1. Using off chain distributed file transfer system / storage like IPFS, Arweave, etc.
-1. Users posting the tx with URI list of the shares of extended data to the Sunrise consensus network
-1. Introducing the field for storing the merkle root of the list of extended data shares URI in the `Header` message.

 In this new design, `MsgPayForBlob` will contain the URIs of extended data shares.
 The value is assumed to be the URI of the IPFS `"ipfs://[ipfs-cid]"` or Arweave `"ar://[hash]"`, and it will not be contained by `BlobTx` hence the blob data will not be on-chain of Sunrise.